In Moodle, a Book is a multi-page resource that is formatted like a book, containing main chapters and subchapters.

 - Move the zip file into the Zip file box, either by clicking Choose a file, then browsing for and selecting the zip file, or by dragging it from Explore/Finder.

 - Click Import.
 The Importing chapters into book page displays.
+Relative file links are converted to absolute chapter links.
+Images, Flash and Java are also relinked.

 - When the import is complete, click Continue.
 You are returned to the book page, where the new chapters display in the table of contents.